sindresorhus/type-fest/readme.md

 - [`ArrayElement`](source/array-element.d.ts) - Extracts the element type of an array or tuple.
 - [`LastArrayElement`](source/last-array-element.d.ts) - Extract the type of the last element of an array.
 - [`FixedLengthArray`](source/fixed-length-array.d.ts) - Create a type that represents an array of the given type and length.
 The `Array` prototype methods that manipulate its length are excluded from the resulting type.
-- [`MultidimensionalArray`](source/multidimensional-array.d.ts) - Creates a type that represents a multidimensional array of the given type and dimension.
+- [`MultidimensionalArray`](source/multidimensional-array.d.ts) - Create a type that represents a multidimensional array of the given type and dimensions.
-- [`MultidimensionalReadonlyArray`](source/multidimensional-readonly-array.d.ts) - Creates a type that represents a multidimensional readonly array that of the given type and dimension.
+- [`MultidimensionalReadonlyArray`](source/multidimensional-readonly-array.d.ts) - Create a type that represents a multidimensional readonly array of the given type and dimensions.
 - [`ReadonlyTuple`](source/readonly-tuple.d.ts) - Create a type that represents a read-only tuple of the given type and length.
 - [`TupleToUnion`](source/tuple-to-union.d.ts) - Convert a tuple/array into a union type of its elements.
 - [`UnionToTuple`](source/union-to-tuple.d.ts) - Convert a union type into an unordered tuple type of its elements.